 As of Jan.
-1, 2012, CA was the first state in the nation to ban use of UV indoor tanning device for ALL minors under 18.
+1, 2012, you must be 18 to use UV indoor tanning equipment in California.
 You can however get that healthy glow with a Sunless Tan in our automated booth.

 Yes, you should always use an indoor tanning lotion.
 They provide the three essentials of effective tanning: hydration, nutrition and oxygenation.
 Without a lotion it can take up to 12 minutes to start producing melanin but with lotion that production starts within the first minute.
 Moisturized skin tans better, more quickly and evenly and maintains the desired tan.
 Vitamins replenish the necessary nutrition to skin cells, promoting cell regeneration and oxygenation.
 Oxygen fuels skin cell functions, thereby accelerating the tanning process.
 There are several different types of indoor lotions, if you are looking to jumpstart your tan, try an accelerator.
 A bronzer will give you a boost of color and help you achieve results faster.
 Never leave your lotion in your car, heat activates the ingredients in your lotion and will ruin it.

 Yes, California state law requires that you have UV eye protection.
 The skin of the eyelids is thin and cannot block the UV rays.
 Eyewear must be certified and approved by the FDA.
 We offer goggles, single use and reusable, that meet these guidelines.
 You should also use an SPF lip protection while in a UV tanning bed.

 In the privacy of an indoor tanning room, most people tan nude in order to prevent tan lines.
 Remember that skin not normally exposed to the sun will be more sensitive, so you may need to cover them part way through your first sessions.
 Some people choose to wear a bathing suit and that is fine too just be sure there is no metal that could scratch your skin or the acrylic of the bed.